State of M&A Data Rooms — Q1 2026 Read the report →

 • High-level materials only.

-• Strict no-download/no-print.
+• Strict no-download and no-print.

-Phase 2: Management meetings to LOI
+Phase 2: Management Meetings to LOI

 • Broader operational and financial folders for shortlisted bidders.